 Whether you are looking to lose weight, gain muscle, or generally improve your diet you should consider your protein intake.
 But it’s not just about how many grams or servings of protein you eat.
-It’s also about the type of protein.
+It’s also about the type of protein (ideally lean protein).

 Different types of proteins vary in their protein to fat ratio.
 Lean protein refers to foods that are high in protein while being low in fat.
 Fish, dairy, and powdered peanut butter are just a few examples of lean proteins.